iomete/iom-docs/docs/guides/run-your-first-spark-job.md

   author: Vugar Dadalov
 ---

-In this guide we explain how to run your first spark job on iomete.
+In this guide we explain how to run your first spark job on **IOMETE**.
 ___

 At the console, navigate to **Job** menu and click to `Create New`

-For the sake of simplicity let's use public iomete spark images.
+For the sake of simplicity let's use public IOMETE spark images.
 In this example, we are going to use `iomete/spark:3.2.1.0`

 This docker image has pre-built `local:///opt/spark/examples/jars/spark-examples_2.12-3.2.1-iomete.jar` contains example spark applications